 GREENVILLE, S.C., Aug.
-31 /PRNewswire/ -- South Carolina businesses are attacking rising health care costs by expanding consumer-driven healthcare programs, adopting high deductible plans, and initiating wellness programs according to the 2010 South Carolina Employer Benefits Survey released by Rosenfeld Einstein.
+10, 2012 /PRNewswire/ -- South Carolina businesses are attacking rising healthcare costs by expanding consumer-driven healthcare programs, adopting high deductible health plans, providing health risk assessments, engaging in wellness initiatives, and banning tobacco from campuses, according to Rosenfeld Einstein's 2012 South Carolina Employer Benefits Survey.

-The 2010 South Carolina Employer Benefits Survey is conducted bi-annually by Rosenfeld Einstein to help South Carolina businesses benchmark benefit programs against peers to evaluate their competitive position, and determine if their organizations are providing competitive packages.
+The 2012 South Carolina Employer Benefits Survey is conducted bi-annually by Rosenfeld Einstein to help South Carolina businesses benchmark benefit programs to evaluate their competitive position.
+Highlights include:

-- South Carolina is a leader in embracing Consumer Directed Healthcare Plans, with 46% of surveyed companies offering such plans, up from 30% in 2008
+- South Carolina is among national leaders in embracing Consumer Directed Healthcare Plans (CDHPs), with 60% of surveyed companies offering such plans, up from 46% in 2010

-- Wellness programs in South Carolina are gaining ground.
-Personal health assessments (offered by 38%), employee assistance programs (offered by 81%), discounts for non-tobacco use (19%) and banning of tobacco on campuses (44%) are positive indicators
+- Wellness programs are gaining ground, now offered by 56% of employers.
+Personal health assessments (offered by 66%), employee assistance programs (70% offer), and discounts for non-tobacco use (39%) are positive indicators

-- 57% of South Carolina companies offer employees two or more plans to choose from, up from 45% in 2008
+- 56% of South Carolina companies offer 2+ plans to select from

-- Short-term disability coverage is offered by 81.4% of respondents, and long-term disability coverage is offered by 89.3% of respondents
+- Short-term disability coverage is offered by 76%, and long-term disability coverage by 86%

-"The record participation from nearly 200 businesses representing over 52,000 employees and dozens of industries is highly significant," said Howard Einstein, principal of Rosenfeld Einstein.
+"The participation by over 130 businesses representing over 39,000 employees and dozens of industries is highly significant," said Howard Einstein, principal of Rosenfeld Einstein.
 "These findings provide actionable, current information to guide future benefits planning decisions."

 For additional details, contact Einstein at (864) 271-6336.